 When we adopted my son Nick, he was four and a half years old.
 He came out of a supremely difficult situation.
 His mother, my sister, went down the meth hole.
-She had been using the drug (and others) for years, decades, before she got pregnant with my son.
-She also drank alcoholically, smoked up bunches of weed, and shot cocaine.
+She had been using the drug (and others) for years, decades, before she got pregnant.
+She also drank compulsively, smoked up bunches of weed, and shot cocaine.
 Any respite in this activity occurred during her pregnancy.
 But she was unable to stay away from her drugs of convenience.
 She spent, we think, part or most of her pregnancy in drug- and alcohol-induced haze.

 After he was born, things went downhill.
 Nick was loved as an infant, that is sure.
 But drug addiction has a habit of colonizing spaces in one’s life that were once sacrosanct.
 As my sister’s addiction advanced, she parked him in front of movies while she did drugs in the back room.
 Actions done out of sight moved to the front room over time.
 Soon, she left him for periods of time by himself.
 He compensated.
 He found he received attention over food, as every mother worries if her offspring is eating.
 He decided what he would eat and what he wouldn’t.
 He ate what my sister could fix easily and that he liked.
 Pizza, spaghetti, chicken nuggets, and canned green beans became his regular diet.

 Nick weathered almost three years of her drug addiction.
-She often went into paranoia-fueled hysteric fits, and as tweekers tend, she spent a lot of time away from home and away from her son.
+She often went into paranoia-fueled hysteric fits, and as tweekers tend, she spent a lot of time away from home and parenting responsibilities.
 Paranoia and drug-seeking behavior increased.
 One night, so the story goes, she went into a raving fit, a sort of psychotic break.
 The neighbor reported that she heard things slamming around the apartment.
 My sister shrieked and screamed the top of her lungs.

 At some point, the neighbor called the police.
 She had reason to suspect that something was terribly wrong, having been around my sister and her erratic behavior for some time.
 When the police arrived at the apartment, my sister failed to answer the door.
-The cops heard the yelling and things slamming around the apartment.
-They opened the door with the help of the building manager and entered the apartment.
+The cops heard the yelling and loud banging in the apartment.
+They opened the door with the help of the building manager.

 While this was going on, Nevada Division of Child and Family Services placed my future son with my parents.
 There he found love and attention necessary for a child his age.
 But they weren’t prepared to become permanent parents to their daughter’s progeny.

 I can go on about the role drugs and alcohol served in my family history.
 But I’ll make this short.
-Out of the four children my parents had, two are confirmed alcoholics and my sister is a drug addict.
+Of my parents’ four children, two are confirmed alcoholics and my sister is a drug addict.
 My father was drunk or getting drunk or getting ready to get drunk my whole childhood.
 My mom enabled and participated.
 Over time, my father’s drinking moderated, though he was still apt to drink to excess and if not to excess, then into good warm glow, which is just as good as being drunk if you’re a kid in that situation.